-In the run up to the opening of The Tanks, Tate Modern’s dedicated spaces for exhibiting live art, performance, installation and film works, we present a series of weekly articles introducing some of the key moments from performance art, its context and its history.
-A performance art 101 to whet your appetite for the Tanks programme.
+In celebration of The Tanks, Tate Modern's dedicated spaces for exhibiting live art, performance, installation and film works, we present a series of articles introducing some of the key moments from performance art, its context and its history.

 Performance in its most broad sense – someone acting something out for someone else – has been going on for most of human history in one form or another.
 But for our purposes (and so that we don’t have to begin 200,000 years ago and create a weekly history that lasts till the end of time), we start this series in the early 1950s.